How to Cook Acorn Squash

 Acorn squash is a small winter squash with orange flesh and a dark green, orange-spotted exterior.
 Acorn squash is easily recognizable by its ridges and small, round shape.
 When cooked, the flesh is sweet.
-Also, when the squash is roasted, the skin turns tender and is edible.
+Also, you can eat the skin–with roasted or baked acorn squash, the skin turns tender and is easily pierced just a fork.

 Acorn squash, simply prepared, makes a wonderful side dish.
 You can also season the squash with any herbs, spices or oils you wish and serve it in salads, grain bowls and soups.
 Acorn squash can also be used to make vegetarian main dishes, like pasta and lasagna, more hearty.